 Although a Roth IRA doesn’t offer the advantage of letting you reduce your taxable income right now, it can be used in combination with your 401(k) or traditional IRA in retirement to help you cover expenses while keeping your taxable income low.

-Roth IRAs differ from other qualified retirement plans in a number of ways.
-To make an informed retirement planning decision, be aware of certain restrictions imposed by IRS regulations.
+Roth IRAs function exactly like traditional IRAs with some key exceptions.
+To make an informed retirement planning decision, you should understand those exceptions and why they matter.
 Here are the details on Roth IRA contribution and distribution tax implications:

-- You contribute money that you’ve already paid taxes on, like money from your paycheck, so your money grows tax-free.
+- You contribute money that you’ve already paid taxes on — i.e., money from your paycheck after factors such as payroll and Social Security taxes have been withheld — and your money grows tax-free.

-- Unlike 401ks, you cannot deduct your contributions on your federal income tax.
+- Unlike 401(k)s or traditional IRAs, you cannot deduct your contributions on your federal income tax.